-Pin Name I/O Type Description CS Input Chip Select .
+Pin Name I/О Туре Description CS Input Chip Select .
 This active LOW input activates the device.
 When HIGH, the device enters low-power standby mode, ignores other inputs, and the output is tristated.
 When LOW, the device internally activates the SCK signal.
 A falling edge on CS must occur before every opcode.
-SCK Input Serial Clock .
+SCK Input Serial Clock.
 All I/O activity is synchronized to the serial clock.
 Inputs are latched on the rising edge and outputs occur on the falling edge.
-Because the device is synchronous, the clock frequency may be any value between 0 and 33 MHz and may be interrupted at any time.
-SI ^[1] Input Serial Input .
+Because the device is synchronous, the clock frequency may be any value between 0 and 40 MHz and may be interrupted at any time.
+SI ^[1] Input Serial Input.
 All data is input to the device on this pin.
 The pin is sampled on the rising edge of SCK and is ignored at other times.
 It should always be driven to a valid logic level to meet IDD specifications.
-SO ^[1] Output Serial Output .
+SO ^[1] Output Serial Output.
 This is the data output pin.
 It is driven during a read and remains tristated at all other times including when HOLD is LOW.
 Data transitions are driven on the falling edge of the serial clock.
 WP Input Write Protect .
-This active LOW pin prevents write operation to the Status Register when WPEN is set to '1'.
+This Active LOW pin prevents write operation to the Status Register when WPEN is set to '1'.
 This is critical because other write protection features are controlled through the Status Register.
-A complete explanation of write protection is provided on Status Register and Write Protection on page 7.
-This pin must be tied to V {DD} if not used.
-HOLD Input HOLD Pin.
+A complete explanation of write protection is provided in Status Register and Write Protection on page 7.
+This pin must be tied to V{DD} if not used.
+HOLD Input HOLD Pin .
 The HOLD pin is used when the host CPU must interrupt a memory operation for another task.
 When HOLD is LOW, the current operation is suspended.
-The device ignores any transition on SCK or \overline{CS} .
+The device ignores any transition on SCK or CS.
 All transitions on HOLD must occur while SCK is LOW.
-This pin must be tied to V {DD} if not used.
+This pin has a weak internal pull-up (Refer DC Electrical Characteristics table for R {IN} spec).
+However, if it is not used, the HOLD pin should be tied to V {DD} .
 V {SS} Power supply Ground for the device.
 Must be connected to the ground of the system.
 V {DD} Power supply Power supply input to the device.
-EXPOSED PAD No connect The EXPOSED PAD on the bottom of 8-pin TDFN package is not connected to the die.
-The EXPOSED PAD should be left floating.